 5. Keeping Seedlings Moist | Check soil daily and water from below to prevent overwatering. |

-Additional Tips and Tricks for Growing Basil Indoors
+Tips and Tricks for Growing Basil Indoors

 To successfully transplant outdoor basil, follow these steps: